Summer at Altamont

 Elective and enrichment classes

 For rising 3rd-10th grade students summer class offerings include photography, art, music, theater, writing, cooking, driver’s education, and language exploration, as well as enrichment classes in math and English.
-We are also excited to offer new classes in computer coding this summer!

 Whether it’s enrichment, enlightenment or entertainment, Altamont has what your child needs most this summer: something constructive to do.